 ADMISSION TO CALVARY CHRISTIAN SCHOOL

-In order for students to enter our five-year old program, they must be five prior to July 1st, just prior to the beginning of the school year of entrance.
-Exceptions are made if the student has attended another preschool or has been home-schooled prior to attending Calvary Christian School.
+In order for students to enter our five-year old program, they must be five prior to October 1 just prior to the beginning of the school year of entrance.
+Exceptions are made if the student has attended another preschool or has been formally home-schooled prior to attending Calvary Christian School.
 However, no student will be allowed in our five year old program who has their fifth birthday on or after October 1st of the school year of admittance.
 These students will find our K4 program a challenging experience.

-All students entering the Calvary Christian School elementary, middle or high school program will need to show evidence that they are able to do the work at the grade level they are entering, as required by our school.
+All students entering the Calvary Christian School elementary and middle school program will need to show evidence that they are able to do the work at the grade level they are entering, as required by our school.
 They will also need to show evidence that they did not have discipline problems at their previous school and over the past three years.

 An application must be completed each year and forwarded to the school with the appropriate Registration/Book Fee.

 Calvary Christian School will admit students of any race, color, and ethnic origin to all the rights, privileges, programs, and activities made available to students at the school.

 All students are required to present a copy of a physical examination which is no more than one year old.